ryanporper/socialsite/README.md

 # Full-Stack React MERN App - Soshow
-<p> Full CRUD functionality.
-Users can create posts, like posts, add friends, toggle dark/light mode.  </p>
 A social media website where you can share your adventures or just day to day life.

+Full CRUD functionality.
+Users can create posts, like posts, add friends, toggle dark/light mode.
-Developed using React.js, Node.js, Mongoose, MongoDB, Redux Toolkit, Material UI

-Full Validation and Auth using JWT
+Developed using React.js, Node.js, Mongoose, MongoDB, Redux Toolkit, Material UI Full Validation and Auth using JWT

 # Login Page